cyberwani/sDashboard/README.md

 ##What's Next

-* I am working on implementing features for refreshing individual widgets data and enabling multiple views within a widget, for ex a widget an display a table, bar and pie chart with in it.
+* I am working on implementing features for refreshing individual widgets data and enabling multiple views within a widget, for example, a widget can display a table, bar and pie chart with in it.
 * More documentation and bug fixes :D

 ##Fun Facts
 * As you have notices V2.0 is a named release called Salt&Pepper.
-Just like salt and pepper add great flavor to the food, this release adds a great flavor and taste to the sDashboard framework :D .In all seriousness, I just felt its easy to remember the version with a name rather than a version number.
+Just like the way salt and pepper add great flavor to your food, this release adds great flavor and taste to the sDashboard framework :D .In all seriousness, I just felt its easy to remember the version with a name rather than a version number.

 ##Architectural Changes

-One of the major change I've made is to replace slot charts with flotr2 library, I ve been researching many charting libraries and I strongly feel that flotr2 is the best charting library in terms of the features and ease of use it provides.
-Hence went forward with this library.
+One of the major change I've made is to replace flot charts with flotr2 library, I ve been researching many charting libraries and I strongly feel that flotr2 is the best charting library in terms of the features and ease of use it provides.
+Hence I went forward with using this library for sDashboard.

 ##Credits